 These parks have quickly grown from trampoline-only facilities to more involved businesses.
-Many now combine trampoline centers with other activities, like laser tag.
+Many now combine trampoline centers with other activities, like laser tag, rock climbing wall, or fitness classes.
 While trampoline parks still market heavily toward kids, they’re enjoyed by teens and adults, too.
 They are safer than backyard trampolines, large enough for plenty of people to enjoy them at once, and they provide quite the athletic workout.

 According to Market.us, the global trampoline park market reached a valuation of $1,415.2 million in 2018.
 The market is quickly growing and is predicted to reach $6,897.6 million in value by 2028.